Apricot Woolworth’s Cheesecake No-Bake Icebox Dessert with Vanilla Wafer Crust

 - Optional: sliced fresh apricots, drained canned apricots, or a few vanilla wafer crumbs

-1. Build the crust
+1. Prepare the crust

-Combine the vanilla wafer crumbs, melted butter, sugar, and salt in a mixing bowl.
-Stir until the crumbs look evenly moistened, with no dry patches left at the bottom of the bowl.
+Combine the vanilla wafer crumbs, melted butter, sugar, and salt in a medium bowl.
+Stir until the crumbs are evenly moistened and resemble damp sand.
+Press the mixture firmly into the bottom of a 9-inch springform pan.
+If you prefer a thicker edge, bring the crust slightly up the sides of the pan.

 2. Dissolve the gelatin

-3. Make the cream cheese base
+3. Make the cream cheese mixture

 4. Whip the evaporated milk